Mexico — 9 min

 You even place any IP developed by the worker at risk, opening up complexity around ownership.

 This situation is called misclassification and can result in additional fines and penalties.
-For example, in 2019, two businesses that misclassified employees as contractors were penalized $55,000 by the Employment Relations Authority in New Zealand and with flexible and remote work rapidly increasing in popularity, these punishments are set to rise significantly.
+For example, in 2019, two businesses that misclassified employees as contractors were penalized $55,000 by the Employment Relations Authority in New Zealand.
+With flexible and remote work rapidly increasing in popularity, these punishments are set to rise significantly.

 We strongly urge employers to consider offering a benefits package to contractors.
 Just because these entitlements aren’t mandated in New Zealand, doesn’t mean you shouldn’t still provide equitable compensation to contractors because of their employment status alone.